 - Endgame: In MMORPGs, this usually refers to all of the content (such as repeatable instanced dungeons or "raids") that is restricted to the player characters who have hit the Level Cap of a particular game.
 This contrasts "regular content", which serves to level the characters up to said cap from zero and is of main interest to more casual players, who, for example, only play the game for its narrative campaign.
 Endgame content, on the other hand, is the major focus for long-term hardcore players, who usually breeze past the regular content (due to having seen it many times over previous playthroughs already).

 - Whiff Factor: In pen-and-paper, the propensity of seasoned player characters to fail pathetically ("whiff") at things they are supposedly extensively trained in at a whim of the Random Number God — i.e. when their players' dice roll poorly.
-Whiffing instills a substantial sense of failure in the players and often threatens the Game Master's carefully laid-out campaign plans because the PC just failed to spot the vital clue: for this reason, many Game Master manuals recommend blaming such failures on external circumstances rather than the PCs' incompetence, and prepping several backup ways to give players the clues they need.
+Whiffing can instill a substantial sense of failure in the players and often threatens to derail the Game Master's carefully laid-out campaign plans because the PC just failed to spot the vital clue: for this reason, many GM manuals recommend blaming such failures on external circumstances rather than the PCs' incompetence, and preparing several backup ways to give players the clues they need.
 The whiff factor is particularly noticeable in systems that use uniform distributions over large numeric domains, such as the d20 System, while others (like Gumshoe) are designed specifically to counteract it.